A guide to:

-This article contains PR Samples and affiliate links
+This article contains PR Samples.

 shortcuts – Do you remember our recent questionnaire about which type of eco-fashion garments you are looking out for at the moment and how we may help by providing answers?
 Turns out a few were on the same quest as I was: Finding the perfect sports bra – or generally looking for consciously produced eco-fair active wear that’s somewhat good to your skin and your environmentally caring soul.
 Because, a point we already made in our Guide to eco-fair underwear: Underwear should be the number first gadget when it comes to replace a conventional wardrobe with eco conscious clothing – as the chemicals commonly used in the process of fibre making and textile dyeing are something one does not really want having immediate skin contact with.

 We’ve since then been working on refashioning our label guide a little, looking back at which labels we had been testing testing garments from that have stayed ever since.
 Because, at the end of the day, especially sports wear has to convince through aesthetics and quality and cosiness.
 Do you recognize some of them?